OpenVZ/vzkernel/Documentation/bpf/bpf_devel_QA.rst

 -----------------------------------------------------------------
 A: For the time when the merge window is open, bpf-next will not be processed.
-This is roughly analogous to net-next patch processing, so feel free to read up on the `netdev FAQ`_ about further details.
+This is roughly analogous to net-next patch processing, so feel free to read up on the :ref:`netdev-FAQ` about further details.

 During those two weeks of merge window, we might ask you to resend your patch series once bpf-next is open again.
 Once Linus released